hackclub/hackclub/workshops/sprite_creator/README.md

 <img src="https://cloud-rccf2cjdi.vercel.app/0screenshot__1440_.png" width="600" alt="Python Repl">

 # What is a Sprite?
-Essentially, a sprite is a bunch of squares (called pixels) that create an image.
+Essentially, a [sprite](https://en.wikipedia.org/wiki/Sprite_(computer_graphics)#:~:text=In%20computer%20graphics%2C%20a%20sprite,in%20a%202D%20video%20game.&text=Originally%2C%20the%20term%20%22sprites%22,by%20hardware%2C%20with%20a%20background.) is a bunch of squares (called pixels) that create an image.

 <img src="https://cloud-8hfp3i0cf.vercel.app/0sansspr.png" width="380" alt="Sans Sprite">